wor3835/2171-swen-261-06-d-kotd/docs/DesignDoc.md

 To start a game, the WebServer is first created, and then a PostStartRoute is created.
 WebServer initializes a GetGameRoute.
 The player lobby is pulled from the session, as well as the red player and the white player.
 The game route gets the data to set the view map, and then the Game object is created.

+A major flaw in the UI tier is that there is no helper class.
+A helper class should be made to save the similar class variables and response formats of the Ajax related controllers.

+There are also many cases in which UI routes handle logic that should be taken care of in lower tiers.
+* Name validation for signing in should be taken care of in PlayerLobby or Player rather by a route.
+* Turn submission (including knowledge of how it should be applied to board) and the moves list needs to be handled by the Board class or something in the model tier that has a reference to the Board.
+* Move validation (including knowledge of the board's list of possible moves) should be handled in Board, which has the validMoves method.
+Doing this validation in the route messes with the cohesion.

+Law of Demeter violations arise in UI classes such as GetGameRoute, which calls methods from Game.
+For example, checking that the first player's position list is empty and doing the same for the second player needs to be handled only by passing a Game object to Game and not in the GetGameRoute.

 ### &nbsp;Tier Model

 &nbsp;&nbsp;&nbsp;&nbsp;The model tier hold the board object.
 The board is comprised of Spaces which all have a reference to the Piece object.